NicholasMoser/gnt4.online/docs/scon4.md

 # Super Clash of Ninja 4

+This online patcher uses a lot of memory.
+If it doesn't seem to work for you try the downloadable patcher [Six Patches of Pain](https://github.com/NicholasMoser/Six-Patches-Of-Pain/releases).

+The patcher may ask you to convert your copy of the game to another format.
+This is because our patches can only be applied against a specific format of the game.

 {{ patcher().render() }}
 {%- if 'latest' not in page.meta %}
 {{ exception('you must define the latest version in ' + page.url) }}